xlladdins/xll/docs/Excel4MacrosH-P.md

 **LINK.COMBO**(**link\_logical**)

-Link\_logical    is a logical value that specifies whether the controls are linked or unlinked.
+Link\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether the controls are linked or unlinked.
 If TRUE, the controls will become linked.
 If FALSE, the controls will be unlinked.

 **Remarks**